DrewBrasher/OrchardCoreModules/DrewBrasher.OrchardCore.Blazor/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/DrewBrasher.OrchardCore.Blazor)](https://www.nuget.org/packages/DrewBrasher.OrchardCore.Blazor/)

 ## Usage
-1. Add a refference to the `DrewBrasher.OrchardCore.Blazor` project to your Orchard Core Module.
+1. Add a refference to the `DrewBrasher.OrchardCore.Blazor` package to your Orchard Core Module and your web project.

 2. Add `DrewBrasher.OrchardCore.Blazor` to the Dependencies of your Module's `Manifest.cs` file.
    ```